nebula-pillars-of-creation/Rust/Documentation/topics/Rustc-Vs-Cargo.md

 | **Commands**               | `rustc file.rs` to compile.                    | `cargo build` to build, `cargo run` to run, etc.               |
 | **Tooling**                | Just a compiler.                               | Integrated with a vast tooling ecosystem for Rust development. |
 | **Community Adoption**     | Less commonly used for development.            | Widely adopted for Rust development.                           |

+## When to use which?

+>If you're just starting out with Rust, you should use Cargo.
+It's the standard way to build Rust projects and is
+>recommended for most use cases.
+It's also the best way to manage dependencies.
+>
+{style="tip"}

+- If you're writing a small, single-file program, you can use `rustc` directly.
+This is useful for small scripts or programs that don't need to be built into a binary.
+For example, if you're writing a program that will be run on a server, you can use rustc to compile it on the server itself.
+This is useful for small programs that don't need to be built into a binary.
+- If you're writing a library, you should use `Cargo`.
+It's the standard way to build Rust libraries and is recommended for most use cases.
+It's also the best way to manage dependencies.